|

 Information management DAML DARPA

-Agent Markup Language, DAML + OIL; In silico & Molecular Modeling
+Agent Markup Language, DAML + OIL;

 VRML Virtual Reality Modeling Language; Microarrays

-GEML Gene Expression Markup Language, MAGE-ML MicroArray and Gene Expression Markup Language,
+GEML Gene Expression Markup Language, MAGE-ML MicroArray and Gene Expression Markup Language

 markup languages, standards core: